Computer Science and Computing Professional Development

 Description: Don’t know where to begin or need help getting 528 certified?
 The purpose of this training is to help narrow down and focus your studies on essential concepts while also giving you a basic understanding of various computer science principles.
 This session is to prepare Arkansas educators planning to teach high school computer science and needing assistance passing the Computer Science (CS) Praxis Exam 5652.
 Participants will review Arkansas 9-12 Computer Science course codes, computer science standards, resources, and prep material to be used for passing the Computer Science Praxis.
 Participants will need to spend time outside of the training prior to taking the Praxis Exam.

-Intermediate Cybersecurity - High School CS Professional Development
+Mobile Application Development for Year 1 - High School CS Professional Development

 Length of PD: 3 days, 18 hours